mikewest/scheming-cookies/README.md

 Cookies' [`Secure` attribute][secure-attr] and the more recent [`__Secure-` prefix][secure-prefix]
 mitigate this problem by ensuring that a given cookie will never be leaked to the network, and by making it more difficult for the network to manipulate its value.
 Unfortunately, more than a decade after it's introduction only ~33.58% of cookies are declared with that attribute set.
-Though it's likely that number will continue to trend upward, due in part to user agents' imposition of [new requirements on cookies delivered in third-party contexts][samesite-secure], it's unlikely to reach 100%, meaning that users will remain vulnerable.
+Similarly, only ~0.18% of cookies carry a `__Secure-` prefix.
+Though it's likely both numbers will continue to trend upward, due in part to user agents' imposition of [new requirements on cookies delivered in third-party contexts][samesite-secure], it's unlikely to reach 100%, meaning that users will remain vulnerable.

 [pervasive-monitoring]: https://tools.ietf.org/html/rfc7258
 [PREF-cookie]: https://www.eff.org/deeplinks/2013/12/nsa-turns-cookies-and-more-surveillance-beacons